nhladick/pairdb/README.md

 # Pairdb
 Pairdb is an interactive key-value database for use at the command line.
 Pairdb can manage multiple named database tables containing pairs of strings.
 Upon starting the program, a table must be created or a previously saved table must be chosen to work with.
 Users can add entries to a table, delete entries from a table, find entries within a table, and save a table to disk.
-Pairdb manages database files with its own file format.
-See syntax for database operations below.
+See syntax for table operations below.

 `newtbl table_name`

-Creates a new table in memory and sets as current table to be used for subsequent commands.
+Creates a new table in memory and sets as the current table to be used for subsequent commands.
 Command fails if a table with *table_name* already exists.
 If used when another table is already set as current table, that table is saved before switching to the new table.

 `use table_name`

-Loads a previously saved table into memory and sets as current table to be used for subsequent commands.
+Loads a previously saved table into memory and sets as the current table to be used for subsequent commands.
 Command fails if a table with *table_name* does not exist.
 If used when another table is already set as current table, that table is saved before switching to the table specified.

 `save`